In 1999, the Ministry of Education issued a policy to have the Department of Guidance and Counseling in all schools.

 SKILLS AND TALENTS

 Skills are abilities that we acquire by learning.
 Skills are easily learned by engaging in activities you enjoy.
 You perfect your skills by practising.
 Different careers require different skills and therefore it is important to find out the skills required in the career you are interested in.
 Students are assisted in this area by taking skill identification exercises by this department.
 Talents on the other hand are natural abilities that may be hereditary.
-Talents when developed and natured will help the teachers to identify the best career for students.
-Parents / Guardians definitely know the talents of their children hence in a better position to advise on career choice /Subject choice.
+Talents when developed and nurtured will help the teachers to identify the best career for students.
+Parents / Guardians know the talents of their children hence in a better position to advise on career choice /Subject choice.

 INTEREST